 Intoxication manslaughter is when a death has occurred in a motor vehicle accident due to the amount of alcohol consumed by a driver.
 This crime is a second- degree felony.
 If convicted, you may serve no less than two years but no more than twenty years.
 You may also be fined up to $10,000.

 Don’t leave your fate up to chance.
-Call our DUI offices today to find out how you can fight your case to the best of your ability.
+Call us today to find out how you can fight your case to the best of your ability.

 Call our Dallas office at (214) 389-1189 for a DUI consultation.